turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ### Working Collaboratively

 * Use Git and GitHub to work collaboratively, develop in smaller groups, and resolve merge conflicts.
+* Use Git for code reviews with one another. (we want to see your conversation/questions)
 * Use Git Rebase workflow.
-* Practice an agile workflow and improve communication skills working within a team
+* Practice an Agile workflow and improve communication skills working within a team.
-* Seek technical feedback from peers and Product Owners utilizing Code Review on PRs
+* Seek technical feedback from peers and Product Owners utilizing Code Review on PRs.
+* Use a Pull Request Template, as described [here](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).

 ## Process

 Each team will have an assigned Project Manager (peer) that will be the primary point of contact between the Product Owner (instructor) and the rest of the team.

 All base stories will be provided by the Product Owner.
-You will be asked to write your own stories for extensions and they should follow the same format as the ones that are provided to you.
+You will be asked to write your own stories for Extensions and they should follow the same format as the ones that are provided to you.

 You should not write code or migrations until a story calls for it.

 Teams can self-pace but will have a number of stories required to be completed at each check-in.
-Teams will meet with the Product Owner regularly and demo completed stories in production mode(Heroku).
-Project scope and requirements can change at the discretion of the Product Owner so following an agile approach is really important.
+Full teams (not just the Project Manager) will meet with the Product Owner regularly and demo completed stories in production mode (hosted on Heroku, NOT on localhost).
+Project scope and requirements can change at the discretion of the Product Owner so following an Agile approach is really important.

 It is expected that teams will have meaningful discussions and code reviews using comments on Github.
 If you would like technical feedback from instructors, you will need to tag them in PRs with specific questions.
 Commits should also have meaningful messages.
 Be careful about what type of commits are being made, i.e. "Cleanup Hound violations".
 If you want to learn more about squashing commits, see [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).